 Hi!
 I’m Chih-Yu (Andrew) Lai.

-I’m a hardware engineer currently living in Taipei.
-I have a great interest in developing innovative software and hardware, so I am very excited to create this website for sharing my projects and experience with you.
+I’m a Ph.D. student living in Cambridge, MA, USA, currently looking for a 2023 summer internship focused on doing research in AI.
+I have a great interest in developing innovative software and hardware related to AI and ML, so I am very excited to create this website for sharing my projects and experience with you.

 I had been profoundly inspired by programming when I was young.
 In junior high school, I self-learned Visual Basic and wrote several programs, with one of them winning the first prize in a science fair competition.
-In senior high school, I learned C/C++ along with algorithms and data structures, and entered 2nd stage (5~10th place) in Taiwan Olympiad in Informatics (TOI).
-These series of events firmly established my programming skills.
+In senior high school, I learned C/C++ along with algorithms and data structures and entered the 2nd stage (5~10th place) in Taiwan Olympiad in Informatics (TOI).
+This series of events firmly established my programming skills.

-As a person with programming background, devices I had constructed possess vivid and complex functionality.
+As a person with a programming background, the devices I constructed possess vivid and complex functionality.
 In college, I majored in bio-mechatronics and attained relevant skills for completing a variety of projects.
 I teamed up with schoolmates for developing an aroma alarm clock that can awake people using a specific fragrance and earned 40,000NTD in a fundraising event.
-During this period, I acquired PCB layout skills and the ability for practical usage of microcontrollers, IC chips along with different electronic components.
-I have lots of practical experiences for machine learning and data mining using neural networks (Python+Tensorflow), and won first prize in a big data analysis competition held by TSMC.
+During this period, I acquired PCB layout skills and the ability for practical use of microcontrollers, IC chips along with different electronic components.
+I have lots of practical experience in machine learning and data mining using neural networks (Python+Tensorflow) and won first prize in a big data analysis competition held by TSMC.
 I also have experience in designing digital logic circuits using Verilog learned during college.

-My graduate research topic focuses on interdigitated array electrode chips applied to electrochemical impedimetric biosensing.
+My research topic during my master’s degree focused on interdigitated array electrode chips applied to electrochemical impedimetric biosensing.
 I learned the complete microfabrication process for microelectrodes and microfluidic chips, utilized Raspberry Pi for developing a wireless and miniaturized website-controlled impedance detection device, and applied those to my own research.
-Accordingly, I wrote two full research articles as first author, and published them on a Q1 international journal (Electrochimica Acta).
-After graduation, I had worked as a research assistant in our lab and led a research team for developing miniaturized bio-sensing platforms.
+Accordingly, I wrote two full research articles as the first author and published them in a Q1 international journal (Electrochimica Acta).
+After graduation, I worked as a research assistant in our lab and led a research team for developing miniaturized bio-sensing platforms.